-Objective 2.1 - Provide basic services and improve public relations
+PDO 2: Provide basic services and improve public relations

 The delivery of municipal services in electricity, water, sanitation, refuse, roads and storm water is a key function of the Kannaland Municipality.
+As mentioned earlier, funding remains the biggest challenge.
+If the water security can be availed to Kannaland, enourmous outcomes can evolve such as business expansions, investmenst, food security, job creation ect.

-Kannaland Municipality faces significant service delivery challenges, including the roll out of services to rural areas and under serviced households, ensuring adequate maintenance of assets occur, controlling the rising unit costs of service delivery, addressing future bulk supply shortages and ensuring adequate investment in economic infrastructure.
+Some of the challenges are to ensure adequate maintenance of assets, controlling the rising unit costs of service delivery, addressing future bulk supply shortages and ensuring adequate investment in economic infrastructure.
 These challenges are made more difficult by high expectations from communities, decaying infrastructure, limited organisational capacity and resources.